feeohnah/portfolio-2/src/pages/work/work-4.md

 description: "Ongoing building and maintenance of a UI design system for both their web app and marketing website."
 image:
     url: '../../../public/work/testLocally-1.webp'
-    alt: "A screenshot of the TestLocally illing page that shows various elements of the UI design system."
+    alt: 'A screenshot of the TestLocally illing page that shows various elements of the UI design system.'
 ---
 Some more text